chmald/az-container-app-demo/QUICKSTART.md

 - ✅ Deploy your application with validated Container Apps configuration
 - ✅ Configure networking, security, and monitoring (all pre-validated)

 **What to expect**: The deployment process has been validated and all infrastructure files are error-free.
-The deployment should complete successfully with all 4 container apps running your actual application (not placeholder images).
+The deployment should complete successfully with 2 container apps running your actual application:
+- **Frontend**: React SPA served by Express.js proxy server with Dapr integration
+- **Backend Service**: Consolidated Node.js API with order, inventory, and notification logic

 ### 3. Access Your Application
 After deployment, azd will show the URLs for your services: